Estimated reading time: 6 minutes

 One of the most significant talks in Canada for the budget came in the name of a 3.5% grocery bill increase for 2019.

 It’s not so shocking as food prices tend to increase in the new year as a right of passage into what seems to be pulling money out of thin air for consumers.

 Vegetable prices are projected to rise by 4-6 per cent, according to the Canada Food Price Report for 2019

-There comes a point where skimping on groceries means you don’t get something for a week or two because you want or need something else such as grocery staples.
+There comes the point where skimping on groceries means you don’t get something for a week or two because you want or need something else, such as grocery staples.

-I don’t know who created these gorgeous Italian Cucidadi fig cookies but this recipe seems simple enough to make.
+I don’t know who created these gorgeous Italian Cucidadi fig cookies, but this recipe seems simple.

 The only pitfall would be to find the figs on sale which I would do before making this as they can get costly.

 The holidays can be busy, but think about how you can make a difference to someone else.

 Every week, I get tens of thousands of people who visit Canadian Budget Binder because they searched online and found my blog.
 (SIC) means I’ve copied the text exactly and it has spelling errors.